Create with Clay

 Manchester Pottery is a new ceramics studio in the making.
 In January 2017 they will launch an open-access city centre studio for creatives; professional potters and beginners alike.
 In the meantime, they will be running pop-up workshops around the city centre so you can get a taste of what is to come.

-Pascal Nichols, founder of Manchester Pottery, is a ceramic artist and educator based in Manchester.
-He has been running workshops since graduating in BA(hons) Ceramic Design at Staffordshire University in 2004, and has sold and exhibited his own ceramics internationally.
+Pascal Nichols, the founder of Manchester Pottery, is a ceramic artist and educator based in Manchester.
+He has been running workshops since graduating in BA(Hons) Ceramic Design at Staffordshire University in 2004 and has sold and exhibited his own ceramics internationally.
 We love his use of colour and form to create ceramics which are inspired by outsider and visionary art and anagama pottery.
-You can see more of Pascal’s work here.
+You can see more of Pascal's work here.

 Air Drying Clay